Australia Data Privacy Laws: Privacy Act 1988, APPs & 2025-2026 Reforms

 Part 1: Consideration of Personal Information Privacy

-- APP 1 -- Open and Transparent Management: APP entities must manage personal information in an open and transparent way.
-This includes having a clearly expressed and up-to-date privacy policy.
+- APP 1: Open and Transparent Management.
+APP entities must manage personal information in an open and transparent way.
+This includes maintaining a clearly expressed and up-to-date privacy policy describing what personal information is collected, how it is held, used, and disclosed, and how complaints can be made.

 Part 2: Collection of Personal Information

-- APP 3 -- Collection of Solicited Personal Information: An APP entity must not collect personal information unless it is reasonably necessary for the entity's functions or activities.
-Sensitive information requires consent and reasonable necessity.
+- APP 3: Collection of Solicited Personal Information.
+An APP entity must not collect personal information unless it is reasonably necessary for the entity's functions or activities.
+Collection of sensitive information also requires consent.

-- APP 4 -- Dealing with Unsolicited Personal Information: If an entity receives personal information it did not solicit, it must determine whether it could have collected that information under APP 3.
-If not, the entity must destroy or de-identify the information.
+- APP 4: Dealing with Unsolicited Personal Information.
+If an entity receives personal information it did not solicit, it must determine whether it could have collected that information under APP 3.
+If not, the entity must destroy or de-identify it as soon as practicable.

-- APP 5 -- Notification of Collection: At or before the time of collection, an entity must take reasonable steps to notify the individual of specified matters, including the entity's identity, the purposes of collection, and the consequences if information is not collected.
+- APP 5: Notification of Collection.
+At or before the time of collection, an entity must take reasonable steps to notify the individual of specified matters, including the entity's identity, the purposes of collection, and the individual's right to access and seek correction of the information.

 Part 3: Dealing with Personal Information

-- APP 6 -- Use or Disclosure: Personal information can only be used or disclosed for the primary purpose for which it was collected, or for a secondary purpose that the individual would reasonably expect and that is related to the primary purpose.
+- APP 6: Use or Disclosure.
+Personal information may only be used or disclosed for the primary purpose of collection, or for a secondary purpose where the individual would reasonably expect it and the purpose is related to the primary purpose.

-- APP 7 -- Direct Marketing: An organization may only use or disclose personal information for direct marketing if certain conditions are met, including providing a simple opt-out mechanism.
+- APP 7: Direct Marketing.
+An organization may only use or disclose personal information for direct marketing if certain conditions are met, including providing a simple opt-out mechanism on every direct marketing communication.

 Part 4: Integrity of Personal Information

-- APP 8 -- Cross-Border Disclosure: Before disclosing personal information to an overseas recipient, an APP entity must take reasonable steps to ensure the recipient does not breach the APPs.
+- APP 8: Cross-Border Disclosure.
+Before disclosing personal information to an overseas recipient, an APP entity must take reasonable steps to ensure the recipient handles the information in accordance with the APPs.
 The disclosing entity remains accountable for breaches by the overseas recipient.

-- APP 9 -- Adoption, Use, or Disclosure of Government-Related Identifiers: Organizations must not adopt, use, or disclose a government-related identifier (such as a tax file number or Medicare number) unless an exception applies.
+- APP 9: Government-Related Identifiers.
+Organizations must not adopt, use, or disclose a government-related identifier such as a tax file number or Medicare number unless a specific exception applies.

 Part 5: Access to and Correction of Personal Information

-- APP 10 -- Quality of Personal Information: An entity must take reasonable steps to ensure personal information it collects, uses, or discloses is accurate, up-to-date, complete, and relevant.
+- APP 10: Quality of Personal Information.
+An entity must take reasonable steps to ensure personal information it collects, uses, or discloses is accurate, up-to-date, complete, and relevant to the purposes for which it is to be used.

-- APP 11 -- Security of Personal Information: An entity must take reasonable steps to protect personal information from misuse, interference, loss, and unauthorized access, modification, or disclosure.
-It must also destroy or de-identify information no longer needed.
+- APP 11: Security of Personal Information.
+An entity must take reasonable steps to protect personal information from misuse, interference, loss, and unauthorized access, modification, or disclosure.
+When information is no longer needed, the entity must destroy or de-identify it.

-- APP 12 -- Access to Personal Information: Individuals have the right to request access to personal information held about them by an APP entity.
+- APP 12: Access to Personal Information.
+Individuals have the right to request access to personal information held about them by an APP entity.
+The entity must respond within 30 days and may charge only a reasonable cost-recovery fee.

 The OAIC: Australia's Privacy Regulator